antonsking/FriendBot-and-Friends/README.md

 # FriendBot and Friends

-A package of Instagram bots that interact with a target audience naturally, to efficiently and effectively return real and engaging followers.
-These include FriendBot, LikeBot, and UnfollowBot.
+A package of Instagram bots that interact with your target audience naturally, which returns real and engaging followers.

 # FriendBot v1.0 IS HERE!
 That means standalone Mac Application!